AlainParadis/designschool/_topics/graph-design.md

   You can also check the Find Font dialogue to ensure there's no live type in your Illustrator document.
 If so, outline it using <span class="command">Type > Create Outlines</span>.

 assignment: |
   Create graphs with the provided data about smokers in Canada.
+Your layout can be on a letter or a tabloid page, in either landscape or portrait orientation.

-  #### Graph 1
+  #### Graph #1

   Create a bar chart depicting the number of smokers in Canada.
 Your chart must be a sliding bar chart.
 It can be horizontal or vertical.

-  #### Graph 2
+  #### Graph #2

   Create a pie chart with the provided data.

   #### My Design

-  This is what I did for this exercise.
+  This is what *I did* for this exercise.
 Feel free to mimic my design or create your own.
 The important thing is to use Illustrator's graph tools properly.

     <figure>
       <img src="/images/illustrator-graphs/graphs-formative-mine.jpg" alt="graphs formative mine" class="size100">